paulbradshaw/MED7373-Data-Journalism/mapping/mappingds.md

 Write a story about the data.
 Consider whether the map is there to show a pattern or distribution - or if it's exploratory (designed for users to explore).

+There are two genres of story which are most likely:

+* A news story about change, ranking, the scale of something, or variation - where the map adds extra illustration
+* An interactive feature where the map *is* the story.
+[Tips on writing that here](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/mapped.md)

 Keep it simple!

 Consider alternatives ways of visualising the data, or parts of it, e.g. bar charts or pie charts etc.